AkrmEdm/akrmedm.github.io/index.md

-## Welcome to akrmedm-dev.github.io
+## Welcome to akrmedm.github.io

-- 👋 Hello there, I’m @akrmedm-dev
+- 👋 Hello there, I’m @akrmedm

 ### Contact